 Gary A. Olson, President; B.A., Kings College; M.A., University of Connecticut; Ph.D., Indiana University of Pennsylvania.

 Amanda Gross, Chief of Staff; B.A., Colby College; M.ED., University of Miami.

-Sarah Porzucek, Executive Assistant, Office of the President; B.A., University of Rhode Island.
+Sarah Porzucek, Director of Executive Operations, Office of the President; B.A., University of Rhode Island.

 Office of the Vice President for Academic Affairs